Post-nominal letters: CCA

 1790

-In 1790 Carmelites arrived Belgium to establish a monastery at Port Tobacco, Maryland.
+Carmelites arrived from Belgium to establish a monastery at Port Tobacco, Maryland.

 1982

-Carmelite Communities Associated (CCA) is a nationwide association of communities of Discalced Carmelite nuns formed to support one another in the deepening contemplative life in the tradition St. Theresa of Avila and St. John of the Cross in the sixteenth century
+Carmelite Communities Associated (CCA) is a nationwide association of communities of Discalced Carmelite nuns formed to support one another in the deepening contemplative life in the tradition St. Theresa of Avila and St. John of the Cross in the 16th Century.

 Purposely, they live the prophetic voice of the Carmelite charism in our witness of faith and hope in the Triune God; nurture relationships among our member communities and with the Carmelite family here and abroad; collaborate to create mutual respect and practical support; recognize and honor our differences while working to strengthen our unity in diversity.

-In 1920, five foundresses traveled from their foundation in Baltimore, Maryland to established a site in York City in 1920 and quickly relocate to the Bronx.
+In 1920, five foundresses traveled from their foundation in Baltimore, Maryland, to establish a site in New York City in 1920 and quickly relocated to the Bronx.

-In the 1952 the Bronx monastery made a foundation at Saranac Lake, New York until it closed in 1998 to combine with the Sisters in Beacon, New York.
+In 1952, from the Bronx monastery was established another foundation, at Saranac Lake, New York, which closed in 1998 and merged with the sisters in Beacon, New York.

-In 1982 the Bronx Carmelite community was also relocated to Beacon, New York to create a new community known as Carmel of the Incarnation and also referred to as the Carmelite Communion.
+In 1982, the Bronx Carmelite community was also relocated to Beacon, New York, to create a new community known as Carmel of the Incarnation, also referred to as the Carmelite Communion.

 Websites